bigdata24phd/bigdata24phd.github.io/index.md

 ### Papers

-Submitted papers should be 2 pages long plus a possible 1 page only for references, and adhere to the IEEE Conference Proceeding templates in a two-column format.
-Detailed guidelines for the templates can be accessed via this link: [IEEE Templates](https://www.ieee.org/conferences/publishing/templates.html).
-The submission should contain the complete list of authors and their affiliations (i.e., not be anonymous).
-The student must be the first author.
+Submitted papers should not exceed 2 pages for the main content, with an optional third page reserved exclusively for references.
+All submissions must adhere to the official IEEE Conference Proceedings template in a two-column format, accessible via [IEEE Templates]((https://www.ieee.org/conferences/publishing/templates.html)).
+Your submission should not be anonymized and should include a complete list of all authors and their affiliations, with the Ph.D. student as the primary author.
+Submissions should present preliminary findings in big data research that align with the broad spectrum of topics covered by the IEEE Big Data 2024 Conference.

-Once a paper has been submitted, no changes to the list of authors will be permitted.
-Additionally, each Ph.D. student is restricted to a single submission.
-Furthermore, we only consider submissions that present some preliminary results and on topics relevant to big data research.
+Each Ph.D. student is limited to a single submission to this Ph.D.
+Forum.
+Once a paper is submitted, no alterations to the author list will be permitted after the submission is due, so please ensure all contributors are properly credited before submission.
+We are specifically seeking works-in-progress that demonstrate innovative approaches or novel insights in the field of big data.
+Submissions that do not meet these criteria or fall outside the realm of big data research may not be considered for the forum.
+We strongly encourage all applicants to carefully review these guidelines to ensure their submissions meet our requirements.

 ### CV